ndrstmr/dp_t3_toc/Documentation/Installation.md

 **Solution**:
 1. Check if CSS is included in your page template
-2. For Bootstrap 5: Ensure Bootstrap CSS/JS is loaded
+2. For Bootstrap 5: Ensure Bootstrap CSS is loaded (JavaScript NOT needed)
 3. For Kern UX: Ensure Kern Design System CSS is loaded
 4. Check browser console for 404 errors